 Canada Archives claims James Born 1728 in Ireland moved to New Hampshire 1729.
 Some sources say 1731 but at that time the family had left Ireland 2 years prior.

 In 1777, Vermont declared itself an independent republic.
-When the Continental Congress refused to recognize her independence, Ethan Allen negotiated with British Maj.
-James Rogers about the possibility of making Vermont a Canadian province.
+When the Continental Congress refused to recognize her independence, Ethan Allen negotiated with British Major James Rogers about the possibility of making Vermont an indipendant state, seperate from the 13 orther colonies and England.
 For this, he was accused of treason, though the charge was later dropped.
 After the Treaty of Paris, hostilities continued in Vermont, up until her admission as a state in 1791.
 According to Dr. Stephen Stevens, grandson of Abel Stevens, "The New Yorkers and the French and Indians destroyed everything possible, burned homes, took people captive, murdered many, until it became a fearful place to live in...."
 According to Stevens, this was the reason so many of his family moved to Canada.

 Major James Rogers (1726?-1792), of Rogers' Rangers, is on record as Master of St James', No 14, at Cataraqui (Kingston) in 1781.